PhonologicalCorpusTools/SLPAA/docs/source/location_module.rst

 Select a reference location from the list of :ref:`predefined_locations`.

-Then select the appropriate reference to that location. **(max one from each axis, not required to choose one from each)**
+Select the appropriate reference position to the selected body location.
+A maximum of one selection can be made from each axis (column), though it is not required to make a specification from every axis:

 .. list-table::
    :widths: 30 30 30